sandeepvsk10/Neo4j-Knowledge-Graph-Synthesis-RAG-App-for-Law-Enforcement-of-Organized-Criminal-Network/README.md

 ## Usage

 1. Ensure Neo4j database is running and accessible

+   To run the knowledge graph locally using Neo4j with Bolt protocol, follow these steps:

+   1. Install Neo4j Desktop from https://neo4j.com/download

+   2. Create a new project and start a database

+   3. Set the Bolt connection credentials:
+      1. URL: bolt://localhost:7687
+      2. Username: neo4j
+      3. Password: your-password (update in config.py)

-2. Run the main application:
+3. Run the main application:
    ```bash
    python app.py
    ```
-3. Enter your query when prompted
+4. Enter your query when prompted

 ## Configuration